anjarnaufals/dio_either/SCORE.md

 ### ✗ 10/10 points: 20% or more of the public API has dartdoc comments

-40 out of 60 API elements (66.7 %) have documentation comments.
+36 out of 36 API elements (100.0 %) have documentation comments.

-Some symbols that are missing documentation: `dio_either.HttpStatusCodes.accepted`, `dio_either.HttpStatusCodes.badGateway`, `dio_either.HttpStatusCodes.badRequest`, `dio_either.HttpStatusCodes.created`, `dio_either.HttpStatusCodes.forbidden`.

 ### ✔ 10/10 points: Package has an example